kallaway/100-days-of-code/r1-log.md

 Feelings: I am feeling good; but I couldn't get my head  around like how I wanted, I need to retain the information.
 I have so many flashcards, I need to revise them.

+Day 81: February 23, 2020

-Day 81: Today, I studied encapsulation with cbtnuggets, after that algorithms, web page development, web application development, application lifecycle management, application specifications, web hosting, IIS and ASP.Net.
+Today's Progress : Today, I studied encapsulation with cbtnuggets, after that algorithms, web page development, web application development, application lifecycle management, application specifications, web hosting, IIS and ASP.Net.
 It was very detailed, I will look back to my notes later.

 Feelings: Feeling good, just I focused on the exam I want to pass; I will practice more these days.
 I am hoping finish the course in two days.
 Total 12 hours.

+Day 82: February 24, 2020

+Today's Progress: I finished cbtnuggets course, it took 12 hours to finish and learned so many things about exam topics.
+ASP.NET , web services, Microsoft web services and databases.

+Feelings: I have some pain behind my eye and it's coming on and off, I hope it will pass.